How do I make Outlook 2010 leave a copy of my messages on the server?

 With Microsoft Outlook 2010, it’s possible to leave a copy of each message on the mail server after you read it.

-You'll want to do this if you read email in Outlook and another program (or our Webmail system).
-If you don't do this, Outlook will delete the message copy from our servers as soon as it connects, and the other program (or Webmail) won't be able to see the messages later.
+You’ll want to do this if you read email in Outlook and another program (or our Webmail system).
+If you don’t do this, Outlook will delete the message copy from our servers after 14 days, and the other program (or Webmail) won’t be able to see the messages.